wp-plugins/share-counter/README.txt

 Version: 0.1
 License: GPLv2 or later

-Share Counter plugin displays a counter with the total shares from multiple social networks for your website using the sharedcount.com API.
+Share Counter plugin displays a counter with the total shares from multiple social networks for the current page of your website using the sharedcount.com API.

 == Description ==

-Share Counter plugin displays a counter with the total shares from multiple social networks for your website using the sharedcount.com API..
+Share Counter plugin displays a counter with the total shares from multiple social networks for the current page of your website using the sharedcount.com API.

 = Features: =
 * Displays shares from twitter, facebook_likes, facebook_shares, googleplus, pinterest, linkedin, digg, reddit, stumbleupon and delicious using the sharedcount.com API.